| | |

 How Safe is Cabo San Lucas

-Have you allowed the Cancun travel warning to affect your travel decisions and are you still wondering is it safe to travel to Cancun?
+Have you allowed the Cancun travel warning to affect your travel decisions, and are you still wondering if it is safe to travel to Cancun?

 I would love to hear your thoughts on whether is it safe to travel to Cancun and how you feel about the Mexico travel warning so leave me a comment on FacebookTwitter, or Instagram.